s-pic/mapboxgljs-deckgl/README.md

 letters and numbers.
 Once you have it, you need to put it in the `.env` file, check the `env.example` for what variable name you need to use.

+The project utilizes [grommet](https://v2.grommet.io/) components.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts